NAYAN-ACHARYA/customer_support_window/README.md

 ## Project Overview

-This React-based project simulates an AI Copilot-enabled customer service chat interface.
-It offers a responsive, interactive, and user-friendly experience, mimicking real-time conversations between a user and AI-powered support.
+This project is a React-based customer service chat app that features an AI Copilot.
+It’s designed to feel like a real-time conversation between users and support, with a clean, responsive interface that works smoothly on both desktop and mobile.

 ---